 Dr. Manuel Casanova was elected president of the International Consortium of Autism Institutes

-On June 16, 2016 Dr. Manuel Casanova was elected president of the International Consortium of Autism Institutes (ICAI).
+On June 16, 2016, Dr. Manuel Casanova was elected president of the International Consortium of Autism Institutes (ICAI).
 ICAI is an advocacy group comprised of different autism and related disabilities institutes from around the world.
-Its mission statement is to promote the free exchange of information regarding the health, wellness and educational needs of autism spectrum disorder (ASD) individuals while simultaneously being respectful of their individual desires.
-ICAI aims to consolidate the keynote medical research and information technology resources on ASD and to promote an integrated approach to its treatment that includes strategies of social adaptation and medical rehabilitation.
+ICAI’s mission is to promote the free exchange of information regarding the health, wellness and educational needs of autism spectrum disorder (ASD) individuals while simultaneously being respectful of their individual desires.
+ICAI aims to consolidate the keynote medical research and information technology resources on ASD and to promote an integrated approach to its treatment that includes strategies for social adaptation and medical rehabilitation.

 Manuel F. Casanova, MD

-Manuel F. Casanova, MD is the SMART State Endowed Chair in Translational Childhood Neurotherapeutics for the University Of South Carolina School Of Medicine and the Greenville Health System.
+Manuel F. Casanova, MD is the SMART State Endowed Chair in Translational Childhood Neurotherapeutics for the University Of South Carolina School Of Medicine and GHS.